Ommel-Samvirke/OmmelSamvirke/Docs/Features/Pages/Queries.md

 - Get all Pages by community Id ✅
 - Get next page from current community ✅
 - Get previous page from current community ✅

-## ContentBlockData
-- Get all ContentBlockData of a Page elements by Page Id ❌
+- Get all ContentBlockData by Page Id ✅